 This program does not endorse any political party or candidate.

 So often we take our freedoms for granted-freedoms that veterans fought to defend.
 Countless sacrifices have been made by many brave men and women so that we can live in a country that allows us to express ourselves freely.
 The sacrifices our veterans have made on behalf of this great state and nation stand as examples that underscore the need for us to take our responsibilities seriously, especially our right to vote.
-The Walton County Supervisor of Elections Office is pleased to provide our voters with the Vote in Honor of a Vet program.
-The intent of this program is to encourage voter participation, as well as remind citizens about the sacrifices our veterans have made, so that we may continue to live in a democratic society.
+The Walton County Supervisor of Elections Office is pleased to present the Vote in Honor of a Veteran program.
+The intent of this program is to encourage voter participation, as well as remind citizens about the sacrifices our veterans have made, so that we may continue to live in a free democratic society.
 By exercising our right to vote, we show veterans the respect they deserve for protecting our democracy.
 This program will allow each of us to honor someone who served.
 We urge all of our voters to "Vote in Honor of a Vet" the next time you go to the polls.

 The complete Walton County Honor Wall may be seen on the first floor of the Walton County Courthouse at 571 U.S. Hwy 90 East in DeFuniak Springs.
 Visitors are welcome to view the walls during regular business hours, Monday-Friday, 8:00 AM to 4:30 PM.